Ted Stevens: Guilty verdict and repercussions

 On October 27, 2008, Stevens was found guilty of all seven counts of making false statements.
 Stevens was only the fifth sitting senator to be convicted by a jury in U.S. history, and the first since Senator Harrison A. Williams (D-NJ) in 1981 (although Senator David Durenberger (R-MN) pleaded guilty to a felony more recently, in 1995).
 Stevens faced a maximum penalty of five years per charge.
 His sentencing hearing was originally arranged February 25, but his attorneys told Judge Sullivan they would file applications to dispute the verdict by early December.
 However, it was thought unlikely that Stevens would spend significant time in prison.

 Within a few days of his conviction, Stevens faced bipartisan calls for his resignation.
 Both parties' presidential candidates, Barack Obama and John McCain, were quick to call for Stevens to stand down.
 Obama said Stevens needed to resign to help "put an end to the corruption and influence-peddling in Washington".
 McCain said Stevens "has broken his trust with the people" and needed to step down, a call echoed by his running mate, Sarah Palin, governor of Stevens's home state.
 Senate Minority Leader Mitch McConnell, as well as fellow Republican Senators Norm Coleman, John Sununu and Gordon Smith also called for Stevens to resign.
 McConnell said there would be "zero tolerance" for a convicted felon serving in the Senate, strongly hinting that he would support Stevens's expulsion from the Senate unless Stevens resigned first.
 Late on November 1, Senate Majority Leader Harry Reid confirmed that he would schedule a vote on Stevens's expulsion, saying "a convicted felon is not going to be able to serve in the United States Senate."
-Had Stevens won his election, then been expelled, a special election would have been held to fill his seat through the remainder of the term, until January 2015.
-Some speculated that Palin would have tried to run for the Senate via such a special election.
-No sitting Senator has been expelled since the Civil War.